-In the August application round, artists can apply for grants for international work through two different forms of support: a period of work that includes a working grant at one of the residencies offered by the Cultural Fund, or a mobility grant for residencies organized by artists themselves or for other international work.
+In the August application round, artists can apply for grants for international work through two different forms of support: a period of work that includes a working grant at one of the residencies offered by the Cultural Foundation, or a mobility grant for residencies organized by artists themselves or for other international work.

 You may apply either for one of the Cultural Foundation's residencies or for a mobility grant in one application round, not for both.
+The application system restricts submitting an application for both grants.

 Applications close at 4 pm Finnish time (EET) on the last day of the application period.

-Page was last updated on August 10 2023.
+Page was last updated on June 10 2024.

 Residency Grants